 Adam Adamant Lives!: episode More Deadly than the Sword (1966)

 Public Eye: 2 episodes (1965)

 Just Remember Two Things: It’s Not Fair and Don’t Be Late for BBC Radio 4 won the Giles Cooper Play of the Year Award.
 It later became a stage play with music and then a full musical, under the title Kisses on a Postcard.

 Outrageous Fortune, published in 1998, tells the story of fifteen years as litigant-in-person in the High Court over his turbulent divorce.
 A tale of acrimony and judicial incompetence, equal parts hilarity and nightmare, it caused shock waves throughout the legal community and contributed to the reform of divorce law.

 Kisses on a Postcard (Bloomsbury, 2009) draws on the same inspiration as his radio play and the subsequent musical – a vivid and moving memoir of a child’s evacuation to Cornwall in World War 2.

-FRA is placing Terence’s shatteringly topical new novelThe Misunderstanding with publishers.
+FRA is placing Terence’s shatteringly topical last novelThe Misunderstanding with publishers.